An Ultimate Guide to 2025 DELF & DALF Exam

 The time varies depending on the testing center.
 Getting the attestation and scores takes roughly 1-2 months.
 You will get the final diploma 3-4 months after the examination.

-They do not send any soft or hard copies.
-Thus, collect it from the testing center.
-If one does not pass the exam, they won’t get either a certificate or marks.
+They do not send soft or hard copies.
+Thus, the exam will be collected from the testing center.
+They won’t get a certificate or marks if one does not pass the exam.

 Validity of the DELF